Enrolling Statistical Cohorts in WRM

 - Send the email to us.

-We can pre-fill the new Cohort Enrollment Form with the data you send and
+will pre-fill the Cohort Enrollment Form 2 with the data you send in this table above, and then

-then send the Formal enrollment form to you as a fillable PDF document for a final review by your team.
+send the Formal Enrollment Form 2 to you as a fillable PDF document for a final review by your team.
+When

-When this PDF Cohort Enrollment Form 2 is returned to WRM then the new cohort will
+the PDF Cohort Enrollment Form 2 is returned to WRM then the new cohort will be enrolled.

 When a company wishes to take advantage of the free enrollment with Wellness Risk